the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.1-Objectives-&-Scope/_index.md

 - List the main security controls used in the architecture:
   - Public vs. private subnets.
   - Security groups between OLTP, ETL Lambda, and Data Warehouse.
   - Limited IAM permissions for Lambda Ingest and ETL Lambda.
+  - **Zero-SSH admin access** using **AWS Systems Manager Session Manager** via VPC Interface Endpoints, eliminating the need for bastion hosts or exposed SSH ports.

 ---